chaseungjoon/imposter/README.md

 > **If the imposter is terminated, the imposter has a chance to guess the civilian secret word.**

-* If the imposter guesses the civilian word correctly, the imposter wins and recieve points.
+* If the imposter guesses the civilian word correctly, the imposter wins and recieve 5 points.

-* If the imposter fails to guess the word, the civilians win and recieve points.
+* If the imposter fails to guess the word, the civilians win and recieve 7 points.

 #### 2. Civilian Terminated

-> The imposter wins and recieve points, and the civilians who voted for the imposter also recieve points.
+> The imposter wins and recieve 10 points, and the civilians who voted for the imposter recieve 7 points.

 ### 7) Next Round